TobiasLoader/Home/index.md

 Each project is written in p5.js, although some were originally written in Python.

 All projects are entirely my own work unless indicated otherwise.
+As a personal challenge, I haven't referred to or made use of any specific libraries or built-in functions which would directly assist me in solving the task or problem at hand.
+Instead I have only utilised the more rudimentary features of the programming language in the projects below, relying solely on my own calculations and asssociated implementations for the more complex functions, such as the rendering of 3D objects and machine learning.

 ### Completed Projects: